Lake Milton, Ohio: Bridges

 Lake Milton has three bridges.
-The northern most and largest is known for the fact that it carries IR 76 over the lake, many people refer to it as such but its name is the Peter J. Delucia Memorial Bridge.
+The northern most and largest is known for the fact that it carries Interstate 76 over the lake, many people refer to it as such but its name is the Peter J. Delucia Memorial Bridge.
 It is so named as Peter Delucia was working on the bridge during its reconstruction in 2003 when he was electrocuted.
 The stringer bridge has 18 spans for a length of 2095 ft and was originally constructed in 1967.
 The second longest bridge is the Mahoning Ave bridge.
 It is also a stringer bridge like Delucia but much shorter at just 832 ft across five spans.
 It was originally built in 1915 and reconstructed in 1991.
-Less busy than the Delucia Bridge, it is a popular spot for fisherman and fitness enthusiasts alike.
 The third bridge is Ellsworth Road going over the very southern end of the lake.